dogmaticdev/IRON/README.md

 nasm -f elf64 setup.asm -o setup.o
 nasm -f elf64 clear_whitespace.asm -o clear_whitespace.o
 ld iron_compiler.o delete_filler.o filter_text.o setup.o clear_whitespace.o -o iron

+# Syntax
+IRON intentionally uses one symbol per instruction for maximum performance.

+Currently the existing jump tables are fairly basic, and more interoptabiltiy may be added in the future.

 # #
 "#" Used to indicate a jump table with 16 options, it considers the length of a source code word.